 Jeff Goodell at Long Now Foundation

 Sea rise is like the existence of gravity.
 It is all around us; it is happening now every day.
-Like gravity, the increase in seawater it is subtle, and it is a fixed part of the world because water is matter — you cannot make water go away, all you can do is watch it get redistributed.
+Like gravity, the increase in seawater is subtle, and it is a fixed part of the world because you cannot make water go away.
+All you can do is watch it get redistributed.
 In every locality, the hydrology of the rise will be unique.
-The conservation of matter remains the physical driving principal – added moisture in the atmosphere from the sea; the higher intensity in storm surges is part of a global system with a deep billion-year-old history.
-The need for action to deal with sea level rise and adapting to it is not physical.
+The conservation of matter remains the physical driving principal – added moisture in the atmosphere; the higher intensity in storm surges is part of a global system with a deep billion-year-old history.
+The need for action to deal with sea-level rise and adapting to it is not physical.
 It is the hyper-political “not on my watch” principal.
 They are incompatible.
-What can we do today is the value to instill in leadership.
+What we can do today is the value to instill in leadership.

 2. Rate of Change

-The geological record covering billions of years shows 25 to 60 feet of sea level rise is part of the system, leaving the time and rate as the central question.
+The geological record covering billions of years shows 25 to 60 feet of sea-level rise is part of the system, leaving the central question’s time and rate.
 Jeff refers to Richard Alley as the world’s top ice analyst (climate scientist) who finds the rise of 15 feet by 2100 “is not out of the question.”
 The geological record also suggests the sea rise occurs in pulses, but the historical average is 13 feet per century.
 Huge unknowns remain.
 How will trillions of tons of water change the sea due to the catastrophic collapse of Antarctica?
-The how big and fast questions will last for a century and vary in probable impact in places all over the world.
+How big and fast questions will last for a century and vary in probable impact in places worldwide.
 Definitive answers to these questions drive political policy toward resilience.
 For example, the effect of climate change in the form of “storm surge” on the value of the coastal property is top on the list.
 The political response, on the other hand, is little more than a finger in the dike.

-Long before any individual city or region comes up with the resources for mitigation, the “troubles” will have spoken and measured in dollars.
+Long before any individual city or region comes up with mitigation resources, the “troubles” will have spoken and measured in dollars.
 A part of the American culture is that it tends to leave the important things unsaid.
 For example, the coastal states are losing property value.
-People are selling (caveat emptor) and moving to get ahead of their sea rise fears following one experience such as a sunny day flooding or a crushing surge in the ocean’s new normal.
-Others take advantage of generous publicly funded encouragements to sustain tax revenues with “move to the shore,” campaigns deemed essential to borrow long term financing for local “fixes” (higher roads, bigger dunes, pumps and so on) and.
+People are selling (caveat emptor) and moving to get ahead of their sea rise fears following one experience: a sunny day flooding or a crushing surge in the ocean’s new normal.
+Others take advantage of generous publicly funded encouragements to sustain tax revenues with “move to the shore,” campaigns deemed essential to borrow long term financing for local “fixes” (higher roads, bigger dunes, pumps, and so on) and.
 In political words, what we have here is a capital mess with a Catch 22 attached.

 4. Resilience is Now

-There is no way to know what plan will work best, or who will call for spending and take the win/lose leadership responsibility to protect against the impact of sea rise.
+There is no way to know what plan will work best or who will call for spending and take the win/lose leadership responsibility to protect against the impact of sea rise.
 Goodell has traveled the world and has seen brilliance and stupidity.
-Some jurisdictions pump the water from one place to another, others raise buildings, but protecting a city is a very different problem.
-The who is in and who is outside a mitigation area scream of substantial social justice issues on why protections planned for one locality are not in another.
-Resilience policies are in response to ongoing “chaos costs” provides because it is too late to achieve sustainable development for five main reasons outlined by Dennis Meadows over a decade ago.
+Some jurisdictions pump the water from one place to another.
+Others raise buildings, but protecting a city is a very different problem.
+The who is in and outside a mitigation area screams substantial social justice issues on why protections planned for one locality are not in another.
+Resilience policies are in response to ongoing “chaos costs” because it is too late to achieve sustainable development for five main reasons outlined by Dennis Meadows over a decade ago.